massdriver-cloud/aws-aurora-postgresql/operator.md

 * IAM Authentication is *not* implemented, but on our roadmap.
 Please add a comment/thumbs up on this [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues/4) and we will prioritize.
 * RDS Proxy is *not* implemented, but on our roadmap.
 Please add a comment/thumbs up on this [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues/3) and we will prioritize.
 * Backup Plans are *not* implemented, but on our roadmap.
 Please add a comment/thumbs up on this [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues/5) and we will prioritize.
 * [Custom endpoints](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.Endpoints.html#Aurora.Endpoints.Cluster) aren't currently on our roadmap.
-Please open a ticket if you need support for this.
+Please open an [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues) if you need support for this.
 * Cluster role associations aren't currently on our roadmap.
-Please open a ticket if you need support for this.
+Please open an [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues) if you need support for this.
 * Automatic minor version upgrades are disabled.
 Please open an [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues) if you need support for this.
 * No support for Aurora Global.
 Please open an [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues) if you need support for this.
 * No support for non-Aurora Clusters.
 Please open an [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues) if you need support for this.